zuzannna/-GivingTuesday/README.md

 ![map_image](map_image.png)

 **Insights:**
 Interestingly, when we look at adjusted donation amounts we see that big cities no longer dominate the giving drive.
-For example, there are ZIP codes areas in south Texas or Utah which donate as much or more than urbanized centers on the West and East Coast.
+For example, there are ZIP codes areas in south Texas, Utah, Montana and Idaho which donate as much or more than urbanized centers on the West and East Coast.